 School carefully monitors the impact of interventions and has clear entry and exit criteria.
 In addition, data for all year groups for Reading, Writing and Maths is submitted termly to the SLT which is then discussed at Pupil Progress Meetings to ensure all children are making expected progress or strategies are being put in place to support this.
-The SENDCos and Year 4 teachers also work closely with Gosforth Central Middle School to discuss transition for those children moving up to ensure continuity of provision and support.
+The SENDCo and Year 4 teachers also work closely with Gosforth Central Middle School to discuss transition for those children moving up to ensure continuity of provision and support.
 Interventions include:

-- A variety of fine motor skills schemes to promote handwriting that involve big and small movements, finger and strengthening exercises (using pencils, chalks, paint and sand) and letter formation. - Gross motor skills and sensory circuits to support the development of vestibular and proprioceptive systems as well as shoulder stability. - Phonics activities to promote recognition of letter sounds and how these can be used to build words for reading and spelling. - An interactive computer based programme called Nessy that targets reading, spelling and literacy skills. - Circle Time and Social Skills activities to promote language, confidence, relationships and emotional resilience. - Numicon maths which promotes a real understanding of the basics underlying all aspects of the Maths curriculum. - Lego[®] Based Therapy Group which encourages teamwork and communication where each child must fulfil a specific role within the team of 3 to build a Blox kit successfully. - Boxall Nurture Groups to support pupils with a range of core skills, including social interactions, emotional and mental health.
+- A variety of fine motor skills schemes to promote handwriting that involve big and small movements, finger and strengthening exercises (using pencils, chalks, paint and sand) and letter formation. - Gross motor skills and sensory circuits to support the development of vestibular and proprioceptive systems as well as shoulder stability. - Sensory diet programmes, which have been recommended by private providers (for example, Sensory Worx, Treetops). - Little Wandle phonics activities to promote recognition of letter sounds and how these can be used to build words for reading and spelling. - An interactive computer-based programme called Nessy that targets reading, spelling and literacy skills. - Circle Time and Social Skills activities to promote language, confidence, relationships and emotional resilience. - Numicon maths which promotes a real understanding of the basics underlying all aspects of the Maths curriculum. - Boxall Nurture Groups to support pupils with a range of core skills, including social interactions, emotional and mental health.